-The Fund's assets have performed strongly to date.
+Past performance is not a reliable indicator of future performance.
+However, the Fund's assets have performed strongly to date.

 The fund was launched in June 2011 with a unit price of \$1.00.
-The unit price was increased to \$1.45 effective 30 June 2019.
+The unit price was increased to \$1.50 effective 30 June 2022.
+The history of the Fund's unit values is shown in Section 11.3.